DQLin/RealTimeStochasticLightcuts/README.md

 ## Demo Scenes

 Five scenes are included with the demo.
-The FBX version of BEEPLE Zero-Day released by NVIDIA ("SceneDescription_zeroday.xml"), The remastered Exterior part of Amazon Lumberyard Bistro from McGuire Computer Graphics Archive ("SceneDescription_bistro.xml"), the "Arnold buildilng" scene exported from a mesh light scene in Arnold renderer Maya tutorial ("SceneDescription_arnoldbuildings.xml"), the default Crytek Sponza scene in the MinigEnigine ("SceneDescription_sponza.xml"), and the modified Cornell Box scene with Blender sample models inside ("SceneDescription_cornell.xml").
+The FBX version of BEEPLE Zero-Day released by NVIDIA Open Research Content Archive (ORCA) ("SceneDescription_zeroday.xml"), The exterior part of Amazon Lumberyard Bistro also from OCRA (ported to OBJ by [Morgan McGuire](https://casual-effects.com/data/)) ("SceneDescription_bistro.xml"), the "Arnold buildilng" scene exported from a mesh light scene in Arnold renderer Maya tutorial ("SceneDescription_arnoldbuildings.xml"), the default Crytek Sponza scene in the MinigEnigine ("SceneDescription_sponza.xml"), and the modified Cornell Box scene with Blender sample models inside ("SceneDescription_cornell.xml").

 ## Demo Settings